 The bags claim to be 100% waterproof, however we have found that’s not exactly the case given the outside pockets, so we purchased the rain covers as a preventative measure, which double as high visibility, given their bright yellow color.
 A bit fragile, the bags tear easily over long-term use or when brushed up against an abrasive surface.

 The hefty price of $399.95 for the pair is certainly jaw dropping, however I’m convinced I’ll never have to purchase another set of touring panniers in my life.
-After more than a year of every day use, our Arkel GT-54s still function as they did upon arrival.
+After more than two years of every day use, the Arkel GT-54 still function as they did upon arrival.
 The Cordura fabric is practically impenetrable and all purchases come with a lifetime guarantee.
-Whether headed out on a world tour like we are, or a shorter weekend trip close to home, we highly recommend the Arkel GT-54s.
+Whether headed out on a world tour like we are, or a shorter weekend trip close to home, we highly recommend the Arkel GT-54.